Metric Analysis

 na.omit()

-Run regressions for all time series variables where time points > 1.
+Run weighted OLS regressions for all time series variables where time points > 1.
+The general formula is:

 Code